ULL-prompt-engineering/langchain-mini/README.md

 While efforts have been made to ensure the accuracy and reliability of the AI generated content, the organizers MAKE NO REPRESENTATIONS AS TO THE ACCURACY, COMPLETENESS, VALIDITY, OR SUITABILITY OF ANY AI GENERATED INFORMATION IN THIS COURSE AND WILL NOT BE LIABLE FOR ANY ERRORS, OMISSIONS, OR DELAYS IN THIS INFORMATION OR ANY INJURIES, LOSS, OR DAMAGES ARISING FROM ITS USE.
 All information is provided on an as-is basis.
 Nothing contained in the Course or the Course materials constitutes a solicitation, recommendation, or endorsement by the organizers of a particular AI model or AI generated content.

+Many parts of this course utilize ChatGPT's API, and if you exceed the free tier and you want to continue using the API, an option is to provide a credit card to OpenAI to pay them for the use of the API.

 ## Setup

 Install dependencies, and run (with node >= v18):